Skip to main content

 How to handle used or found sharps

-Learn how, and where, to safely and legally dispose of syringes, needles, and lancets (sharps).
+How and where to safely and legally dispose of syringes, needles, and lancets (sharps)

 Illegal dumping